phreeza/manuscript_axon_potentials/doc/manuscript.md

 bifurcations and terminations.
 All following simulations are based on this simplified model.

+To verify that this model accurately captures the EFP responses of an axon bundle, we applied parameters equivalent to those used in [@fig:bigtree] and compared the resulting EFP to that obtained from the full biophysical model.
+We calculated the relative difference of the traces by taking the absolute value of their differences, and normalizing by the sum of their absolute values.
+Averaged over time, this relative difference at distances greater than 1 mm was < 0.3 in radial direction and < 0.05 in axial direction.

-We simulated two axon bundle morphologies.
+Next we simulated two axon bundle morphologies.
 The control case was a non-bifurcating bundle, which had a constant number of 50 fibers up to the termination point, and then tapered out with a Gaussian profile that was centered at the termination point with a height of 50 fibers and width of 300\ µm.